digitalbazaar/zcap/README.md

 ## Install

-- Browsers and Node.js 14+ supported.
+- Browsers and Node.js 14+ are supported.

 To install from NPM: